MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

   - Dual ToR switches connect to the external network, such as your internal corporate LAN, to provide access to the required outbound URLs by using your edge border network device.
 This device can be a firewall or router.
 These switches route traffic that goes in and out of the Azure Stack HCI cluster north-south traffic.

-  - External north-south traffic connectivity is used for the cluster management intent and the compute intents using two switch ports and two network adapter ports per node that are converged using a switch embedded teaming (SET) and a virtual switch within Hyper-V to provide resiliency.
+  - External north-south traffic connectivity supports the cluster management intent and compute intents.
+This is achieved by using two switch ports and two network adapter ports per node that are converged through switch embedded teaming (SET) and a virtual switch within Hyper-V to ensure resiliency.
 These components work to provide external connectivity for Arc VMs and other workload resources deployed within the logical networks that are created in Resource Manager using Azure portal, CLI, or IaC templates.

     :::image type="content" source="images/azure-stack-hci-baseline-physical-network.png" alt-text="Diagram that shows the physical networking topology for a multinode Azure Stack HCI cluster that uses a storage switched architecture with dual ToR switches." lightbox="images/azure-stack-hci-baseline-physical-network.png" border="false":::